 What is a Keylogger?

-One of the most insidious kinds of attacks hackers is increasingly using involve “keyloggers.”
+One of the most insidious kinds of attacks hackers increasingly use involve “keyloggers.”
 Keyloggers record every keystroke a device user types into a mobile, laptop, or desktop computer.
 The server records user ids, passwords, account details, and SMS messages.
 Cybercriminals can then monitor user communications and even withdraw money from victims’ bank accounts.

 Increased Malware Activity